theaidran/subtitles_from_audio/README.md

 # subtitles_from_audio
-srt subtitles from any audio file
+Get srt subtitles from any audio file.
+Optionally, it allows to embed subtitles into video mp4 files.